 B-30-20 Form and Order.
 The agenda form and order shall be at the discretion of the General Manager.
 The General Manager shall submit the agenda for approval to the Board President and legal counsel prior to issuing it.
+Subsequent changes to the agenda after initial Board President and legal counsel approval will be disclosed to the Board President prior to the meeting.

-B-30-30 Additional Items.
-Board members shall request to add agenda items at a Board meeting (see B-20-40).
-Any matter to be included in the agenda shall be provided, in writing, to the Board Secretary at least five (5) business days preceding the meeting.
+B-30-30 Additional Agenda Items.
+Individual Board members may request to add agenda items for consideration at a future Board meeting.
+The request shall be made as a motion under the Board Request section of the agenda.
+A majority affirmative vote is necessary to approve the action to include an item on a future Board Meeting agenda.
 Such requests will be routinely respected unless there is a compelling reason to deny or delay such a request.